 An inclusive hub for aspiring food entrepreneurs

-In 2021, ’the Village’ has opened as part of the Flevo Campus knowledge institute.
-The Village is a breeding ground, where students and professionals working come together and where (aspiring) entrepreneurs from the Netherlands and abroad get the opportunity to start and develop their own business.
-The close-knit community aims on being an inclusive hub, welcoming people with all kinds of backgrounds and promoting diverse perspectives.
+In 2021, ’the Village’ opened as part of the Flevo Campus knowledge institute.
+The Village is a breeding ground, where students and professionals come together and where (aspiring) entrepreneurs get the opportunity to work on their own business.
+The close-knit community aims to be an inclusive hub, welcoming people with all kinds of backgrounds and promoting diverse perspectives.
 In a broader sense, the Village is the place where the food system transitions into a personal network, education transitions into entrepreneurship and where ideals transition into practice.

 The Food Pioneers Program

-Are you an (aspiring) entrepreneur eager to further develop your food idea, business or project?
+Are you an (aspiring) entrepreneur eager to further develop your food business?
 Are you looking for an inspiring workplace and community that helps you grow both personally and professionally?
 Our Food Pioneers Program is the right fit for you!

-During this 6-month program, we will help you accomplish your business goals through various training sessions and guidance by Food Hub, Impact Hub Amsterdam, and Flevo Campus professionals.
-You will dive into personal leadership, product prototyping, storytelling, and business modelling; Q&A sessions with food sector professionals; feedback rounds, and a closing event.
+During this 6-month program, we will help you accomplish your business goals through various training sessions and guidance by Food Hub, Impact Hub Amsterdam and Flevo Campus professionals.
+You will dive into personal leadership, product prototyping, storytelling and business modelling; we organize for you Q&A sessions with food sector professionals, feedback rounds, community drinks, dinners and a closing event.

-And if you are selected, joining the program is entirely free!
+And once you are selected, joining the program is entirely free!

 Participate in the Food Pioneers program and you receive: